 - Show how to make titles and place text

-- Review Demo using Premier basics tutorial.
+- Review Demo using Premier basics tutorial as needed.

 - Work on bringing your video assets into Premier an start compositing.

 - Continue working on compositing your files in Premiere.